samanbey/czml_generator/README.md

 A QGIS plugin for creating CZML files

 ## Setup
-- Copy the folder to your QGIS Python plugin folder (typically (your user folder)/.qgis2/python/plugins). `sampleData` and `sampleViewer` folders are not needed there.
+- Copy the folder to your QGIS Python plugin folder (typically {your user folder}/.qgis2/python/plugins). `sampleData` and `sampleViewer` folders are not needed there.
 - (Re-)start QGIS
 - In QGIS, go to Plugin Manager, find CZML Generator and enable it.
 - The `CZML Generator` menu appears in the Plugins menu